datalad-handbook/book/docs/intro/installation.rst

    to disambiguate between Python 2 and Python 3.
 If this fails, too, you need to obtain a recent release of Python 3.
 On Windows, attempting to run commands that are not installed might cause a Windows Store window to pop up.
-If this happens, it means you have no Python installed.
+If this happens, Python may not yet be installed.
 Please check the `Windows 10`_ installation instructions, and *do not* install Python via the Windows Store.